 Attending an inspection isn’t mandatory but if you want to be involved in the knowledge the inspector is giving you, then it’s best to actually show up to it.
 Sometimes reading the report just isn’t enough to understand the entire picture.
 Interactive understanding goes a long way believe it or not.

 You should always read the report.
 The report isn’t there to just glance at and throw away.
 Make sure your inspector have given you a clear and consist understanding of what’s going on with the home.
 A professional would state what’s wrong with the house and what would it would take to fix it.
 Problem and the Solution go hand in hand with a professional inspector.
-For example, if they find mold in your new home they should also be able to recommend a long island mold remediation company to handle the mold removal project.
+For example, if they find mold in your new home they should also be able to recommend a bergen county mold removal company to handle the mold removal project.
 If your inspector finds that your home’s air conditioning isn’t working properly perhaps they can refer you to a ptac install nyc company to get a new unit put in.

 Home inspectors look into a variety of things when conducting a home inspection on a house.
 They look into exterior faults, roofing, plumbing, electrical, heating/air conditioning, insulation /ventilation, interiors/appliances and structural components.
 With this it’s no surprise an inspection can take all day or all evening to do.